 4. Factory-farmed meat and farmed salmon

 I'm an animal lover and I'm a passionate believer in supporting ethical farming practices.
-The industry of factory farms is an ethical nightmare for the animals and it also affects our health.
+The industry of factory farming is an ethical nightmare for the animals and it also affects our health.

 For cows to survive in this over-crowed environment, they must be fed antibiotics.
 Those antibiotics can leave an antibiotic residue in the meat, so we're ingesting antibiotics every time we consume this meat.

-Research as found that ingesting low amounts of antibiotics regularly (the amount you'd get in a serving of meat) affects the body in a similar way that a round of prescription antibiotics can.
+Research as found that ingesting low amounts of antibiotics regularly (the amount you'd get in a serving of meat) affects the body like a round of prescription antibiotics.

 Antibiotics are also given to the cows to help fatten them up, and research is finding that they might be fattening us up too!
 Low levels of bacteria in our gut = a lowered metabolism.
 Farmed salmon, shrimp, and tilapia also have antibiotic residue.